GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: GLOV

 where \( S_+ \) and \( S_- \) are the sequence lengths of prompts \( \vec{p_+} \) and \( \vec{p_-} \), respectively.
 The goal is to obtain semantically meaningful sentence embeddings from the identified \textit{positive} and \textit{negative} prompts.

-For each new token produced in the subsequent optimization iteration, the difference between $H_+$ and $H_-$ is added autoregressively to the embeddings of each generated token\footnote{We also experiment with several alternatives for adding the offset vector in the ablations Section~\ref{subsec:ablations}, however, we find that adding the offset to \emph{only} the last token performs best.}.
-Let \( \vec{p}_n \) denote the new token appended to the (meta) prompt, then the updated sentence embedding \( H_{n} \) is given by \eqvt
+For each new token produced in the subsequent optimization iteration, the difference between $H_+$ and $H_-$ is added autoregressively to the embeddings of each generated token\footnote{We also experiment with several alternatives for adding the offset vector in the appendix Section~\ref{sec:design-choices}, however, we find that adding the offset to \emph{only} the last token performs best.}.
+Let \( \vec{p}_n \) denote the new token appended to the LLM prompt, then the updated sentence embedding \( H_{n} \) is given by \eqvt

-where $\alpha$ is the scaling factor and is chosen via grid search.
+where $\alpha$ is the scaling factor and is automatically optimized by GLOV on the held-out training set, by an $\alpha$ sweep.
 This process is repeated until the maximum number of tokens is achieved for each prompt.
-In total we prompt the LLM (at each iteration) to provide us with $10$ prompt templates for CLIP and $5$ for \llava to reduce the computation efforts.
+In total we prompt the LLM (at each iteration) to provide us with $N$ prompt templates.
 In an optimization run $p_+$ is always the prompt with the best accuracy w.r.t the fitness and $p_-$ is set to be the prompt with the second-best accuracy.
 Since, we compute a form of the gradient-like differential between averages of token hidden states, intuitively trying to identify a characteristic of task-specific improvement.
-Thus, the intuition behind computing the differential between the best and the second best (in terms of fitness) is to make it between points closest to the maximal value of the objective -- which is a common mathematical intuition.
+Thus, the intuition behind computing the differential between the best and the second best (in terms of fitness) is to obtain it between points closest to the maximal value of the objective -- which is a common mathematical intuition.
 Furthermore, $p_+$ and $p_-$ are only updated when a new prompt with higher accuracy is found.
 This ensures that the guidance signal does not alter in each iteration, resulting in more stable optimization.
+The detailed algorithm is laid out in Algorithm~\ref{alg:method}.

-An important design choice in \method is the method adopted to calculate the sentence embeddings.
-Some works,~\eg~\citet{bad_sentence_emb} hint that the decoder-based LLMs are not suitable for obtaining the sentence embeddings.
 We ablate our proposed method of obtaining sentence embeddings (\eqref{eq:hb_hw}) in Section~\ref{subsec:ablations} and find it to provide strong results (while linear probing the embeddings from the middle layers of the LLM) on common natural language classification tasks, hinting that our sentence embeddings can capture semantically meaningful information from the prompts.
+This analysis also motivates our choice of relying on the middle layers for extracting guidance in \method.